Logan Valley Mall

 The Logan Valley Mall is a regional shopping mall that is located in Altoona, Pennsylvania, United States.
-It is currently anchored by JCPenney and features more than 40 stores and services on two levels.
+It is currently anchored by JCPenney and features 38 stores and services on two levels.

 History

 20th century

 The Logan Valley Mall opened in November 1965 as an open-air shopping center with Sears, Weis Markets and a few small shops.
 JCPenney was built in 1966, and the mall was enclosed for a grand opening on June 8, 1967.
 In May 1976, a four-screen movie theater opened in the mall.
 In 1979, another expansion was completed by Crown American with the construction of Hess's department store.
 By the mid-1990's, the mall had offered more than one hundred stores and services.